Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Additional Experimental Settings and Results

-\textbf{(RQ5)}.
-To validate the importance of the permutation equivariant output layer, we also add the hypernetwork-based output layer of HPN to SET-VDN (denoted as HPN-SET-VDN).
-The results are shown in Figure \ref{App:Figure:ablation}.
+To validate the importance of the permutation-equivariant output layer, we also add the hypernetwork-based output layer of HPN to SET-VDN (denoted as HPN-SET-VDN).
+The results are shown in Fig.\ref{App:Figure:ablation}.
 We see that incorporating an APE output layer could significantly boost the performance of SET-VDN, and that the converged performance of HPN-SET-VDN is superior to the vanilla VDN in 5m\_vs\_6m and 3s5z\_vs\_3s6z.

-\textbf{(RQ6)}.
-However, due to the limit representational capacity of the shared embedding layer of Deep Set, the performance of HPN-SET-VDN is still worse than our HPN-VDN, especially in 6h\_vs\_8z.
+However, due to the limited representational capacity of the shared embedding layer of Deep Set, the performance of HPN-SET-VDN is still worse than our HPN-VDN, especially in 6h\_vs\_8z.
 Note that the only difference between HPN-VDN and HPN-SET-VDN is the input layer, e.g., using hypernetwork-based customized embeddings or a simply shared one.
-The results validate the importance of improving the representational capacity of the permutation invariant input layer.
+The results validate the importance of improving the representational capacity of the permutation-invariant input layer.